AMIT-HSBI/NonLinearSystemNeuralNetworkFMU.jl/README.md

 by [OpenModelica](https://openmodelica.org/) which is provided under the terms of GNU AGPL v3 license or the [OSMC Public License (OSMC-PL) version 1.8](https://openmodelica.org/osmc-pl/osmc-pl-1.8.txt).

+## Development and contribution

+The development is organized by
+[Hochschule Bielefeld – University of Applied Sciences and Arts, Faculty of Engineering and Mathematics][hsbi-link].

+Contributor need to sign a contributor license agreement.

 ## Acknowledgments

 This package was developed as part of the [Proper Hybrid Models for Smarter Vehicles (PHyMoS)](https://phymos.de/en/) project,